Kapamilya, Deal or No Deal: Gameplay

 The Philippine version is very similar to the U.S. version of Deal or No Deal (including the logo), except for the sounds and musical scoring which were adapted from the Dutch version.

 Before the game proper begins, a third party randomly places the possible amount of prize in the briefcases, which are distributed to 26 identically dressed models (called the 26K) who reveal the contents during the game.
-No one, including the host, knows what amounts are in the cases.
+No one, including the host and banker, knows what amounts are in the cases.
 Each contestant receives a new, randomly assigned set of cases.
 The prizes range in amounts from ₱1 to a varying top prize; the first season had a top prize of ₱2,000,000.

 After picking a case, the contestant then selects six of the remaining 25 cases, revealed one at a time.
 This is followed by a "phone call" by "The Banker", a mysterious figure whose face is not shown (at times a silhouette can be seen).
 He purportedly sits in a skybox (situated between the two audience sections) and makes an offer, via telephone to the host (his voice is never heard) to buy the contestant's case, loosely based on the mean of the cash amounts still in play, and also based on the player's psychology.
-The player is then asked by Kris (or Luis) the title question: "Deal or No Deal?"
+The player is then asked by the host the title question: "Deal or No Deal?"

 Should the contestant refuse the offer (by stating "No Deal!"), they must choose five of the remaining cases to eliminate from consideration.
 The Banker makes another offer, and the game continues as before, with the player choosing one less briefcase than the round before (i.e, four, then three, then two, then one case at a time until two briefcases remain).
 The Banker's offer may be higher or lower than the previous offer depending on the round's gameplay (i.e., if a top prize is eliminated, generally the offer decreases; conversely, if lower amounts are eliminated, the offer increases significantly).